 Pre-Zoning for Social Housing

-The City of Nanaimo is launching a new initiative that explores pre-zoning land in certain areas, to accelerate the delivery of affordable housing, by removing the requirements for a rezoning.
+The City of Nanaimo has launched a new initiative that explores pre-zoning land in certain areas, to accelerate the delivery of affordable housing, by removing the requirements for a rezoning.
 This initiative has been identified as a Council priority action in the Integrated Action Plan (Priority Action #69).

 This initiative responds to challenges non-profit housing providers have with the timelines associated with rezonings, impacting their ability to secure funding.
 By streamlining the approval process, this initiative helps projects move forward more quickly.